 Black & Tan Doberman | Red Doberman

 Blue Doberman | Fawn Doberman

-Blue dobermans and fawn dobermans are both color dilutions, the fawn doberman (or sometimes called Isabella color) being a diluted red and the blue being a diluted black.
-These colors are sometimes discouraged from breeding and are considered a disqualifying fault in some dog shows.
-Even so it’s felt that these dogs are not inferior to the reds or blacks if good breeding is present.
+These last two Doberman colors, the greys, and fawns are sometimes discouraged from breeding.
+They are considered a disqualifying fault in some dog shows.
+Even so, it’s felt that these dogs are not inferior to the reds or blacks if good breeding is present.

-Another color that exists in Dobermans is the white or light colored cream dog.
-The white doberman pinscher was created from inbreeding and are considered partial albino dobermans.
-It’s common knowledge that these white dobermans have health problems and behavioural issues.
-They commonly have skin and eye sight problems like photo sensitivity.
-As a result of not being sure of it’s surroundings at times, this leads some dogs to fear biting.
-Some countries have banned the breeding of this dog mutation and breeders are encouraged not to breed for this color.
-It is seen as inhumane to the dog due to the serious health concerns.
+It’s common knowledge that these white Dobermans tend to have health problems and behavioral issues.
+They can have skin and eyesight problems, like photosensitivity.
+Because it has poor vision, the dog may be unsure of its surroundings.
+This can lead to aggressive behavior, like fear biting.
+As a result, some countries have banned the breeding of this dog mutation, and breeders are encouraged not to breed for this color.
+It is seen as inhumane to the dog due to the potential for serious health concerns.

 The white Doberman looks interesting but breeders should avoid introducing these dogs into their bloodlines.
 Also, consumers and dog lovers need to be educated about the health concerns of these dogs.
 Although these white Dobermans look beautiful, these dogs should not command higher dog prices.
 Especially when they may need more medical care.
 If someone wants a white dog there are better white breeds to choose from.